paraslash Paraslash Audio Streaming

 Initialize the paraslash signal subsystem.

-This function creates a pipe, the signal pipe, to deliver pending signals to the application (Bernstein's trick).
-It should be called during the application's startup part, followed by subsequent calls to para_install_sighandler() for each signal that should be caught.
+This function creates the signal pipe to deliver pending signals to the application (Bernstein's trick).
+It is usually called at startup, followed by subsequent calls to para_install_sighandler() for each signal that should be caught.

 Returns

 This function either succeeds or calls exit(3) to terminate the current process.
-On success, a signal task structure is returned.
+On success, the function returns the descriptor of the read end of the pipe.

 ◆ para_sigaction()